-- Read there original article (in Spanish) of this Q&A with questions from our Whatsapp community.
+- Read the original article (in Spanish) of this Q&A with questions from our WhatsApp community.

 Last week, Documented put a call out through its WhatsApp list to our Spanish-speaking readers, asking what questions they have about immigration status, public healthcare options in New York City and the COVID-19 pandemic.
 Mon Yuck Yu is the Executive Vice President and Chief of Staff Academy of Medical & Public Health Services, a a nonprofit health service organization based in Brooklyn.
 Here are her responses:

 - In NYC, what health services can undocumented migrants access regarding Coronavirus?